 This is a description of the frames table of the frame camera raster type with a list of supported fields.
-A frame camera refers to a single perspective imaging camera with an optical lens that can be modeled as a pinhole.
+A frame camera refers to a single-perspective imaging camera with an optical lens that you can model as a pinhole.
 The frame camera raster type allows you to manage frame camera imagery in a mosaic dataset.

 To use frame camera imagery in a mosaic dataset, you must provide detailed camera parameters and frame information that define the mathematical relationship between the image coordinate system, camera coordinate system, and ground coordinate system.
 Image points in the camera coordinate system are related to corresponding points in the ground coordinate system based on the exterior orientation parameters defined in the frames table and a suitable DEM.
 The following diagram shows how pixels are transformed between the coordinate systems:

-The frames table contains the camera exterior orientation information that is specific to each frame, such as frame camera image path, perspective X, Y, and Z coordinates, and omega, phi, and kappa values.
+The frames table contains the camera exterior orientation information that is specific to each frame, such as frame camera image path; perspective x-, y-, and z-coordinates; and omega, phi, and kappa values.
 The table format can be a geodatabase table, a feature class table, or a .csv file.
-You can also use the Build Frames & Cameras Tables tool to create the frames table in a guided process.
+You can also use the Build Frames and Cameras Tables tool to create the frames table in a guided process.

 Frames table fields

 The supported frames table fields are listed below.
 Note that a parameter definition in the frames table takes precedence over any duplicate definitions in the cameras table.

 The primary key identifying the camera parameters.
 This must match the CameraID value from the cameras table for the corresponding camera.